jenglezou/QAWTechTest/README.md

 - Unusual behaviour of Selenium/webdriverio APIs when performing seemingly simple actions

 # Improvements
+Should really ensure that the CONTACT US form is ready to receive data otherwise could misplace text.

+Should really clear the fields first before entering the required text.

 Consider using the Page Object Pattern approach to separate the UI handling from the tests.

 # Dependencies